nao1215/contributor/README.md

-# coder
+# contributor
-coder - output the ranking table of people who wrote a lot of code (only support git)
+contributor - output the ranking table of people who wrote a lot of code (only support git)